immortalshadow007/ELW-Chatbot/README.md

 This prevents issues with storage files not being deleted properly.

 There is a possibiltiy that SQL setup might fail in extremely rare case.
 If the SQL setup fails I recommend creating the tables in the database manually using the sql files located in `src/supabase/migrations`.
-If a simple and compiled query is needed please refer to the text file in the documentation folder.
+If a simple and compiled query is needed please refer to the text file in the documentation directory.

 ### 5. Install Ollama (optional for local models)